 TCP (Text and images): Reliable message delivery.

-The main mistake of beginners: Buying an HTTP proxy.
+Main beginner mistake: Buying an HTTP proxy.
 Viber does not support HTTP proxies.
 It requires protocols capable of working with binary traffic.

-The best choice for Viber:
+Best choice for Viber:

 SOCKS5 (Recommended): A universal standard.
 Fast, supports UDP.
 Ideal if Viber is simply "glitchy" or partially restricted.